-- 114. Once the claimant agrees to participate in sbwa and receives a written notification, PET becomes mandatory (JSA claimants only).
+109. Once the claimant agrees to participate in sbwa and receives a written notification, PET becomes mandatory.
 However please see exceptions.
-If the claimant does not start or fails to complete PET (and this is not because the provider states the claimant is no longer suitable): - obtain written notification from the provider using sbwaPETDMA4 - issue sbwa03FTP(JSA) to claimant to give them the opportunity to show good reason for FTP.
-Give the claimant 5 working days to return this. - discuss feedback received from provider/employer with claimant - for JSA claimants, if you do not consider the claimant can be Treated as Straightforward, using form sbwaDMA5 refer to the decision maker following the procedure detailed in the JSA DMA Referral Guide. sbwa AR codes are set out in the sanction information. - If you consider there is good reason for non-participation, issue the claimant sbwa 05 (JSA) sbwa 05 (ESA vol) to release them from the requirement to attend the sbwa. - Note: even when referred to the decision maker, the claimant is still required to attend sbwa.
+If the claimant does not start or fails to complete PET (and this is not because the provider states the claimant is no longer suitable):

+- obtain written notification from the provider using sbwaPETDMA4 - issue sbwa03FTP(JSA) / sbwa04FTP (ESA) to claimant to give them the opportunity to show good reason for FTP.
+Give the claimant 5 working days to return this. - discuss feedback received from provider/employer with claimant - for JSA claimants, if you do not consider the claimant can be Treated as Straightforward, refer to the decision maker on sbwaDMA5. sbwa AR codes are set out in the sanction information. - For ESA(WRAG) claimants, if the claimant does not show good reason, refer to the decision maker on sbwaDMA5. sbwa AR codes are set out in the sanction information. - If you consider there is good reason for non-participation, issue the claimant sbwa 05 (JSA) sbwa 05 (ESA vol)or sbwa 05 (ESAman) to release them from the requirement to attend the sbwa. - Note: even when referred to the decision maker, the claimant is still required to attend sbwa.
 If they refuse then a further referral must be made to the decision maker. - update LMS records - the claimant should be encouraged to re-engage with the programme.
 (There is no longer a provision to revise the period of a sanction for a failure to participate without good reason on sbwa where the claimant reengages with the scheme.) - consider other provision/support for claimant